knpuniversity/behat/knpu/behat-hooks-background.md

 We can do this same thing with the `mkdir();` and `chdir();` stuff.
-Create a new `public function moveIntoTestDir()` and we can make it even a bit more resistant by checking to see if the test directory is aleready there and only create it if we need to.
+Create a new `public function moveIntoTestDir()` and we can make it even a bit more resistant by checking to see if the test directory is already there and only create it if we need to.
 Above this, add `@BeforeScenario`.
 This is basically the same as putting the code in `__construct`, but with some subtle differences. `@BeforeScenario` is the proper way to do this.